Simple Narcotics Tracking / Narcotics Compliance

 Configuring Your Medications List

-Using the Medications List under Supervisor Home, make sure all of your narcotics are in the list and are flagged as ☑ Narcotic.
+Using the Medications List available from the Settings page, make sure all of your narcotics are in the list and are flagged as such:

-Also consider setting the ☑ Crew must record a dose ID number from the vial flag on all medications that you are required to track.
+...on all medication types that you must track.
 When this flag is set, the PCR will prompt crew members to type in the dose identification number from the vial... even if the dose was wasted.

 Two Different Approaches to Issuing Narcotics